devilishclover/Fractalizer/readme.md

     python main.py data/m-basic.frac fire
     ```

+4. **Headless mode (no GUI window)** - Generate fractals without showing the GUI window:
+    ```bash
+    # Using Poetry (recommended)
+    poetry run python main.py data/m-basic.frac --no-gui

+    # Or directly with Python
+    python main.py data/m-basic.frac --no-gui

+    # You can also use --headless instead of --no-gui
+    poetry run python main.py data/m-basic.frac --headless
+    ```

+    In headless mode, the fractal is generated and saved to the `/output` folder without displaying a GUI window.
+This is useful for batch processing or running on systems without a display.

 The configuration files are found in the /data folder.
 Files starting with m- are Mandelbrot files and files starting with p- are Phoenix files, files starting with bs- are burning ship files, and files starting with j- are julia files.

 ## Available Palettes